Emergency Rescue EMS Airplane & Helicopter Accident Lawyers

 Emergency Rescue Services (EMS) Aircraft Accidents Demand Experience

-In addition to the aircraft, hospital, operator, and pilot issues that can present challenges in the successful litigation of medevac aircraft cases there are also a number of legal obstacles including the 1994 General Aviation Revitalization Act (GARA).
+In addition to the aircraft, hospital, operator, and pilot issues that can present challenges in the successful litigation of ambulatory and medevac aircraft cases there are also a number of legal obstacles including the 1994 General Aviation Revitalization Act (GARA).
 GARA, which could apply to ambulatory airplane crash cases if the aircraft is more than 18 years old.
 While GARA is not insurmountable, it is in the public interest to hold manufacturers responsible for dangerous products and bring to light any misrepresentations that a manufacturer made to the FAA.